On this page you will find information about the support that is on offer to help you take care of your mental health.

 - Opportunity Area - Webpage

-Mindfulness is a technique you can learn which involves making a special effort to notice what's happening in the present moment.
+You might find Mindfulness helps you become calmer.
+Mindfulness helps you learn to notice what's happening in the present moment.

-By learning to be “present” you can achieve a sense of calm and focus.
+By learning to be ‘present’ you can become calm and focussed.

-It can take some practice, but it’s a really effective way of boosting your sense of wellbeing and helping you to achieve your goals.
+It can take some practice, but it’s a good way of boosting your wellbeing and helping you to achieve your goals.

 Here are some great free resources to get you started:

-Use free guided meditations on their website and youtube channel, or downloading the free app on your phone
+Use free guided meditations on their website and YouTube channel, or by downloading the free app on your phone

 The Free Mindfulness Project